elifesciences/tech-team/adr/0010-release-via-tags.md

 ## Decision

-A new release will be indicated by a new git tag.
+A new release will be indicated by a new Git tag.

 Jenkins will trigger on a new tag to, beyond building and running tests, also push the release out (e.g. pypi, Docker Hub, etc.).